facebook pixel Skip to Main Content

 Research Administration

-Since July 2019 I've been ISU's Associate Vice-President for Research, helping to foster a campus-wide culture of creative and scholarly research activity.
-Our team in the Office for Research provides a variety of services to faculty and staff including seed grants, proposal development and submission, post-award accounting of research expenses, compliance with government and safety guidelines, improving diversity in STEM fields, community outreach, and technology transfer.
-We also oversee several Research Centers and Institutes.
-Beyond campus, I serve as Associate Director of the Center for Advanced Energy Studies (CAES), which is a consortium of four schools (ISU, BSU, UI, UW) and the Idaho National Laboratory (INL).
-CAES has a new Strategic Plan whose focus is build and sustain a research collaboration ecosystem in five energy-related disciplines: nuclear energy, advanced manufacturing, innovative energy systems, energy-water nexus, and cybersecurity.
-CAES also occupies a building in Idaho Falls with office and laboratory space available for consortia researchers.
+From 2019-2023 I was ISU's Associate Vice-President for Research, helping to foster a campus-wide culture of creative and scholarly research activity.
+The Office for Research provides a variety of services to faculty and staff including seed grants, proposal development and submission, post-award accounting of research expenses, compliance with government and safety guidelines, improving diversity in STEM fields, community outreach, and technology transfer.
+It also oversees several Research Centers and Institutes.
+Beyond campus, I served as Associate Director of the Center for Advanced Energy Studies (CAES) which is a consortium of three Idaho universities (ISU, BSU, UI) and the Idaho National Laboratory (INL).
+CAES is intended to build and sustain a research collaboration ecosystem in five energy-related disciplines: nuclear energy, advanced manufacturing, innovative energy systems, energy-water nexus, and cybersecurity.

 From 2013-2018, I served as the ISU Site Leader for a large research program called MILES (Managing Idaho's Landscapes for Ecosystem Services).
 Funded by a five-year, $20M grant from NSF through their EPSCoR program, MILES involved 100+ participants at the three Idaho research universities.
 Faculty, post-docs, staff members, graduate students, and undergraduate students worked collaboratively to study the past, present and future growth of mid-sized cities, especially in relation to ecosystem services such as water supply, water quality, flood control, and recreation.
 Our interdisciplinary research teams involved ecologists, hydrologists, sociologists, historians, geographers, political scientists, and others in order to better analyze the coupled human and natural systems in this environment.
 The ISU MILES project is described in more detail here, and the statewide MILES project is described here.